 There is a distinct division of labor between the genders in Chadian society.
 Women are responsible for the majority of household chores such as preparing meals, cleaning, and caring for children and elders.
 Rural women perform additional physically demanding tasks around the home.
 These include collecting water and firewood, building and tending fires, and working the fields alongside their husbands.
 In addition, some rural women operate small businesses, such as selling spices, produce, charcoal, oil, and clothing to supplement the family income.
 Meanwhile, as household heads, men make the majority of family decisions and are the primary financial providers.
-Men are also typically responsible for some domestic tasks, such as repairing the home and taking their children to school.
+Men are also typically responsible for some domestic tasks, such as repairing the home and taking their children to than the US rate of 57%.

-Labor Force: In 2023, about 49% of women worked outside the home, lower than the rates of neighboring Cameroon and the Central African Republic, and lower than the US rate of 57%.
 Chadian women work in many sectors, including agriculture, healthcare, education, and finance.
 Women holding office jobs typically work in administrative and clerical positions, though some women have attained high level positions in government, business, and politics.
 Despite their significant workforce participation, women typically receive lower wages and fewer promotions than their male colleagues.